Skip to content

 Alcohol is extremely addictive because the body builds up tolerance and dependence on it.
 When someone goes without drinking for a short period, they will most likely experience alcohol withdrawal.

-Withdrawal is one of the most life-threatening side effects associated with alcohol abuse.
+Withdrawal is one of the most life-threatening side effects associated with heavy alcohol use.
 In fact, physicians state that alcohol is often the most dangerous substance for the body to withdraw from, especially if attempted without medical supervision.

 Withdrawal Symptoms